Day with Daeradar

 The Elf lord was unsure why he had expected them to answer his call, their almost mocking laughter the only response he received, and Celeborn hurried his pace when he saw a flash of dark hair disappear behind some bushes on his left.
 He stopped in front of them, hearing their quiet snickers, before he bent over and pushed the branches aside.
 A small smile appeared on his face when he was met with identical pairs of wide, gray eyes.

-"There you are, Elflings," Celeborn muttered, raising an eyebrow.
+"There you are, Elflings," Celeborn muttered, raising a stern eyebrow.

 Elladan and Elrohir exchanged quick looks.
 "You found us!" the older twin exclaimed as he and his brother climbed out to stand before their grandfather.